Chemical, Biological and Radiological Defence Cooperative Program

 The four member nations collaborate to identify, develop, field and sustain capabilities to prevent and respond to CBR events and protect our warfighters and citizens in contemporary and future operating and security environments.

-The international CBR MOU is governed by a Steering Committee which oversees a Strategic Oversight Committee.
-This committee, whose membership includes program, requirement and medical requirement officers, provides the strategic guidance to the working groups.
-The four working groups are led by both a National and Science and Technology Lead from the four nations and address requirements across all levels of technology to deliver capability options.
+The four Working Groups are led by both a National and Science and Technology Lead from the four nations and address requirements across all levels of technology to deliver capability options.
 These collaborative tasks are undertaken by appropriate subject matter experts from all four nations.